 - Dangers of Never Using Turn Signals

-According to the Society of Automotive Engineers close to two million crushes in the US result from failure to use turn signals.
+According to the Society of Automotive Engineers, nearly two million US crushes result from failure to use turn signals.
 It is even more than the number of accidents that arise from car distractions.

-25% of drivers never use their turn signals to turn, while 48% do not indicate before changing a lane.
-Here is some of the advice to keep in mind for the effective use of turn signals.
+25% of drivers never use turn signals to turn, while 48% need to indicate before changing a lane.
+Here is some advice to keep in mind for effectively using turn signals.

-How do You do A Perfect Turn When Driving?
+How do You make A Perfect Turn When Driving?

-While turning, do not switch off the turn signals until you have completed and successfully made the turn.
-After making the corner always remember to turn off the signals to avoid confusion later.
+While turning, wait to switch off the turn signals until you have completed and successfully made the turn.
+After making the corner, always turn off the signals to avoid confusion later.

 They are also used when changing lanes slowly and smoothly.
-It is a life-saving tip since a driver you did not notice on your rearview mirror would honk to let you know he or she is right behind you.
+It is a life-saving tip since a driver you did not notice in your rearview mirror would honk to let you know they are right behind you.

-When it comes to indicating direction, amber is the color commonly used to enact this action.
+Amber is the color commonly used to enact this action when indicating direction.
 The intensity should be between 100 and 500 candlepower.
-It also should be on the side of the vehicle approximately at the level of the driver’s eye.
+It also should be on the side of the vehicle, approximately at the level of the driver’s eye.

-The brake indicator is always red since braking a car means stopping it or slowing down.
+The brake indicator is constantly red since braking a car means stopping or slowing down.
 If you need to slow down, a few light taps on the brake pedal to flash the brake lights will be enough to warn the drivers behind you.

-When you drive real slow or trying to stop, use the four-way emergency flashers to be on the safe side.
-Your car’s headlights are also part of indicators.
+When you drive slowly or trying to stop, use the four-way emergency flashers to be on the safe side.
+Your car’s headlights are also part of the indicators.
 They make your vehicle noticeable by turning them on at dawn, dusk, or when snowing or raining.

 Are You Supposed To Use Turn Signals In Parking Lots?

 Absolutely!
-It is a recommended driving tip since you need to make turns in the parking area.
+It is a recommended driving tip since you must take turns in the parking area.
 When driving off private to public property, you must stop, use turn signals, and adhere to the speed limits.

 Landowners have rights over their property due to these safety tips.

-Turn signals are optional for private property, but it is a great idea to let other drivers know if you want to pull to the parking space.
-Backing out of parking spaces involves running over cars and people that you cannot see behind.
+Turn signals are optional for private property, but it is a great idea to let other drivers know if you want to pull into the parking space.
+Backing out of parking spaces involves running over cars and people you cannot see behind.